 - Conduct farm tours each year to educate students, parents, and teachers in shellfish aquaculture and water quality.

-- Harvest over hundreds of dozens of oysters for public events, including SLURP and Oyster New Year at Elliott’s Oyster House.
+- Harvest over hundreds of dozens of oysters for public events, including Oyster New Year at Elliott’s Oyster House.

 - Install shellfish gardens on private tidelands to invest local property owners in the value of clean water (bringing the total to 70 gardens installed to date).

 - Involve volunteers in thinning and harvesting oysters, preparing shellfish garden kits, organizing aquaculture gear and serving community-grown shellfish at local events.

 - Sponsor annual oyster giveaways for local residents who take action to manage their septic systems (residents receive one dozen oysters with proof of inspection).

 - Increase education and awareness about the effects of pet waste on water quality.